 See?
 There are strategies you can use to make your visit more enjoyable!
 Just follow my advice and listen to this episode: Mont Saint Michel Trip Report, Episode 176.

-The Hotel Annie Recommends at the Mont-Saint-Michel
+The Hotel Annie Recommends near the Mont-Saint-Michel

 This is the hotel where I stay when I go to the Mont-Saint-Michel.
 An excellent value and a great choice for anybody, including families because they do have rooms that can accommodate more than 2 people.
 Even the single rooms are pretty big and really comfortable.
 They have a parking lot right under your window and the free bus stop is right outside the hotel.
 One night is all you need to give it justice.
 Their breakfast buffet is good, enjoy that before you head out!